M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Commands/index.md

 This sample creates a basic User Interface Extensibility Framework application consisting of one [ShellUI module]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Modules/#shellui) which shows a dialog box to the user when the [shell frame (section 2.6)](https://www.m-files.com/UI_Extensibility_Framework/index.html#DevGuide.htm) is available.
 The shell frame is a useful object as it allows us to interact with the shell listings and commands (such as buttons) within the user interface.

+<p class="note">The source code for this sample is available within our <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/UIX%20Applications/Commands">GitHub Samples and Libraries repository</a>.</p>

 <p class="note">This sample extends the <a href="../">previous samples</a>.
 Whilst all basic steps will be covered, more detail may be found in other samples.</p>

 ## Overview